-The wrapped burgers served up in a two-tone treat box REALLY take these over the edge and make them a memorable to-go party treat or surprise snack.
+The wrapped burgers served in a two-tone treat box take these right over the edge and make them a memorable to-go party treat or surprise snack.
 Scroll down for the full instructions!

-- Heavy Cardstock (you can use white, or mix-and-match different colors)
+- Heavy Cardstock (you can use white cardstock, or mix and match different colors)

 - Scissors/An X-Acto Knife

 - A Glue Stick

 Instructions for the DIY snack box: